We Love Doodles

 4. Herd U Needed A Home Rescue

 Herding breeds are their primary focus (Border Collies, Heelers, Australian Shepherds, McNabs), but they often rescue other breeds in need.
-The rescue is a foster-based operation, so there is no shelter.
-As they wait for their forever family, all of their dogs are placed in loving homes.
+The rescue is a foster-based operation, so there is no one physical shelter.
+As they wait for their forever family, all of their dogs are placed in loving homes with families just like yours.

 Dogs in need of loving homes are in high demand.
 There are always beautiful dogs waiting to go to their forever homes.
 Adopting a dog is a match-making process: the dog and the new owner must be a good match.

 Only approved homes can adopt their dogs.
 There is a waiting list.
-Your first step is to complete their Adoption Application at their website.
+Your first step is to complete the Adoption Application at their website.
 This will kickstart the process.

-You should make sure your references and veterinarian are aware that they will be calling them and that you have given them their correct contact information.
+You should make sure your references and veterinarian are aware that the shelter will be calling them and that you have given them their correct contact information.
 Don’t hesitate!
 Check out their adoptable Australian Shepherd dogs today if you’re looking for an active, loving companion.

 Herd U Needed A Home Rescue Details